 This application is not supported on this computer.
 Installation has been disabled.
 The following problems are detected: NPAPI plugin is required by this app.

-Beginning January 2014, Google Chrome blocked NPAPI plug-ins by default on the Stable channel.
+Google Chrome has blocked NPAPI plug-ins by default on the Stable channel.
 This is because, NPAPI’s architecture had become a leading cause of hangs, crashes, security incidents, and code complexity.
 As a result of this, Chrome phased out NPAPI support.
 There is, however, a workaround for this problem.

 This application is not supported in Chrome